 Training with heavy weights, for fewer reps and using low to moderate volume is perhaps one of the most important things a skinny fat guy should pay attention to.
 The reason for this is that us skinny fat guys can’t take to much training volume (amount of training), especially not in the beginning.
 And there are two reasons for this:

 The first reason is that the majority of skinny fat individuals don’t handle stress well, which is one of the reasons we end up skinny fat in the first place.
-Stress has been linked to enhanced fat storage around the mid section which is the main problem a skinny fat individual have.
+Stress has been linked to enhanced fat storage around the midsection which is the main problem a skinny fat individual has.

 Training with heavy weights and low reps as opposed to light weights and high reps leads to lower amounts of training volume and instead higher amounts of training intenisty, which won’t stress the body as much, while still providing a great stimulus for muscle growth.